awsdocs/aws-proton-user-guide/doc_source/using-service-linked-roles.md

 ## Deleting a service\-linked role for AWS Proton<a name="delete-slr"></a>

-IMPORTANT: If a service\-linked role is deleted as a 'side effect' of removing a resource from your service, make sure that you add a note in the procedure for deleting that resource\.

 You don't need to manually delete the AWSServiceRoleForProtonSync role\.
-When you delete all repositories in AWS Proton in the AWS Management Console, the AWS CLI, or the AWS API, AWS Proton cleans up the resources and deletes the service\-linked role for you\.
+When you delete all AWS Proton linked repositories for repository sync in the AWS Management Console, the AWS CLI, or the AWS API, AWS Proton cleans up the resources and deletes the service\-linked role for you\.
+For more information, see [Delete a template sync configuration](delete-template-sync.md) and [Delete a repository link](ag-repo-delete.md)\.

 You can also use the IAM console, the AWS CLI or the AWS API to manually delete the service\-linked role\.
 To do this, you must first manually clean up the resources for your service\-linked role and then you can manually delete it\.